BrandonWeathers000/776DigitalTechnologyMeritBadge/digitalTechnologyRequirements.md

 7. Do the following:
     7a.
 Explain to your conselor each of these protections and why they exist: copyright, patents, trademarks, trade secrets.
     7b.
-Explain when it is permissible to accept a fre copy of a program from a friend.
+Explain when it is permissible to accept a free copy of a program from a friend.
     7c.
 Discuss with your conselor an article of a report on the internet about a recent legal case inolving an intellectual property dispute.

 8. Do the following: